kajalpatelinfo/kajalpatelinfo.github.io/resume.md

 - Working as a student researcher under Dr. Geoffrey Herman to investigate the differences of various academic testing methods on education and learning retention for college-aged students, researching the effects of intrinsic motivation on student performance.

-- Extracting and parsing JSON and CSV files using Pandas and using modular coding mechanisms to create both individual and all-encompassing functions to sort and analyze data.
+- Using Pandas and modular coding mechanisms to create both individual and encompassing functions to sort and analyze data, focusing on simulating student scores across semester to compare performance.

-- Expecting to publish research paper detailing results in late 2022 to early 2023.
+- Expecting to publish research paper detailing results in 2023.

 <p style="text-align:left;">
     <b>Epic Media Inc.</b>